 The ATA reports that an estimated 20 million Americans have some form of thyroid disease.
 Even more surprising than its prevalence and variety?
 Up to 60% of those with a thyroid issue are unaware of it.
 And when this particular gland isn’t working right over a long period of time, more serious conditions, such as cardiovascular disease, infertility and miscarriage, could follow.

 If you’ve been experiencing any of the symptoms described above, or you’ve just been feeling “off” for a while, it’s well-worth having your thyroid checked.

 Schedule an appointment with your primary care doctor or chat with a 98point6 physician.
 They’ll discuss your family and personal history, assess your current symptoms and possibly recommend some specific blood tests.

 Most thyroid conditions, while chronic and lifelong, are easy for doctors to diagnose and can be effectively managed.
-That’s why it’s important to be honest with yourself and your doctor about any discomfort you may feel (and if discussing constipation face-to-face is too awkward for you, all the more reason to try the confidential, chat-based format with one of our 98point6 doctors!).
+That’s why it’s important to be honest with yourself and your doctor about any discomfort you may feel.
 Being proactive about any recent changes and open with your physician are key to catching a potential thyroid culprit.
 Not sure how to get started?
 Connect with a 98point6 physician who can offer guidance.

 Pass It On

 Now that you’re more aware—share!
 Post this article to your social media feed or forward to friends and family who may be at higher risk.
 This includes women, people over age 60 and expectant and/or new mothers, according to The National Institutes of Health.